-1.1 The University acknowledges the need to provide effective and equitable student pathways for study from school, post-secondary education, the community and other universities.
-USC therefore provides credit for learning commensurate with the standard practices of the Australian Higher Education sector.
+1.1 The purpose of this policy is to acknowledge the need to provide effective and equitable student pathways for study from school, post-secondary education, the community and other universities.
+In order to achieve this, the University provides credit for learning commensurate with the standard practices of the Australian Higher Education sector.

 2.1 This policy applies to all students, prospective students, staff, decision-making bodies, and agents and partners of the University.

 2.2 The policy does not apply to higher degrees by research.

 Please refer to the University’s Glossary of terms for policy and procedures.
 Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it:

 Recognition of prior learning (RPL) is an assessment process that involves assessment of an individual’s relevant prior learning (including formal, informal and non-formal learning) to determine the credit outcomes of an individual application for credit.

 4.1 This policy provides a broad framework, set of principles and minimal requirements for determining credit for: